laurakoco/music_genre_classification/README.md

 The features that we extract are:

-* Zero Crossing Rate - rate at which the signal changes from positive to negative or negative to positive
+* **Zero Crossing Rate** - rate at which the signal changes from positive to negative or negative to positive
-* Spectral Centroid - weighted mean of frequencies present in audio clip
+* **Spectral Centroid** - weighted mean of frequencies present in audio clip
-* Spectral Roll-Off - the frequency below which a specified percentage of the total spectral energy ( 85% by default) lies
+* **Spectral Roll-Off** - the frequency below which a specified percentage of the total spectral energy (85% by default) lies
-* Chroma Frequencies - the intensity of each of the 12 distinct musical chroma of the octave; chroma representation/chromagarm (via short-term fourier transform)
+* **Chroma Frequencies** - the intensity of each of the 12 distinct musical chroma of the octave; chroma representation/chromagarm (via short-term fourier transform)
-* Mel-Frequency Cepstral Coefficients (MFCC) (x20) - coefficients that collectively make up an MFC
+* **Mel-Frequency Cepstral Coefficients (MFCC)** (x20) - coefficients that collectively make up an MFC
-* Mel-Frequency Cepstrum (MFC) - representation of the short-term power spectrum of a sound, based on a linear cosine transform of a log power spectrum on a nonlinear mel scale of frequency
+* **Mel-Frequency Cepstrum (MFC)** - representation of the short-term power spectrum of a sound, based on a linear cosine transform of a log power spectrum on a nonlinear mel scale of frequency

-This results in a feature vector of 25 features.
+This results in a feature vector of length 25.

-The feature extraction is done by running preprocessing_pandas.py.
+The feature extraction is done by running preprocessing.py.
 This file takes several minutes to run, as the processing of each sample takes a few seconds.

 ## Models